 - Registered Nurse (RN) to Bachelor of Science in Nursing (BSN), applicants must have a RN license or be enrolled in an associate degree program and become a licensed RN before the end of the program.

 Students take a series of prerequisite courses in order to meet admission criteria.
-The pre-nursing program at SHSU consists of anatomy, physiology, microbiology, chemistry, developmental psychology, statistics, nutrition and psychology plus Texas Core.
+The pre-nursing program at SHSU consists of anatomy and physiology I, anatomy and physiology II, microbiology, chemistry, developmental psychology, statistics, nutrition and psychology plus Texas Core.

 To be considered as a SHSU School of Nursing candidate, students are required to undergo background checks, immunizations and have a minimum 3.0 grade point average in degree required coursework and a 70 minimum TEAS score.
 RN to BSN students need a 2.5 grade point average in degree required coursework and do not take the TEAS.